DanDigits/Project_Merit/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.
+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed based on which endpoint you would like to change.
+The reports endpoint can be edited in `src/app/api/reports/route.js`.
+Likewise, the user endpoint can be edited in `src/app/api/user/route.js`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Learn More